Discriminative reconstruction via simultaneous dense and sparse coding: Experiments

+Having a non-informative prior on $\A\x$ in DenSaE implies that $\lambda_x \rightarrow \infty$.
+The parameters $\alpha_x$, $\alpha_u$, $\lambda_u$ are tuned empirically.
+The decoder reconstructs the image using the generative model $\y = \A\x_T + \B\bu_T$.
+For classification, we use $\bu_T$ and $\x_T$ as inputs to a linear classifier $\bm{C}$ that maps them to the predicted class $\bm{\hat q}$.
+The dictionaries $\A$ and $\B$ are learned via backpropagation.
+We remark that $b = \alpha_u \lambda_u$.
+A larger value of $b$ in the proximal mapping $\prox_b$ enforces higher sparsity on $\bu$, and a smaller value of $\lambda_x$ promotes smoothness on $\A\x$.
+We learn the dictionaries $\A$ and $\B$, along with the classifier $\C$, by minimizing the weighted reconstruction (Rec.) and classification (Logistic) loss, represented as $(1 - \beta)$ Rec. + $\beta$ Logistic), where $\beta \in [0,1]$.
+We note that, as $\beta$ increases, the network shifts from reconstructing objective into a more predictive one.
+Figure~\ref{fig:ae} shows the DenSaE architecture.

-\begin{itemize}[leftmargin=6mm, itemsep=0.1mm, parsep=0pt, topsep=0pt] \item [a)] How do the discriminative, reconstruction, and denoising capabilities change as we vary the number of filters in $\A$ vs. $\B$? \item [b)] What is the performance of DenSaE compared to sparse coding networks? \item [c)] What data characteristics does the model capture?\\ \end{itemize}
+We examined the following questions \begin{enumerate}[label=(\roman*)\,] \item How do the discriminative, reconstruction, and denoising capabilities change as we vary the number of filters in $\A$ vs. $\B$? \item What is the performance of DenSaE compared to sparse coding networks? \item What data characteristics does the model capture?